NubeEraTechnologies/APT-Japan/day9/README.md

 # ✅ End of Day 9

 Jira is now fully installed, licensed, users configured, and a working Scrum project created.

-You may continue with Day 10 for workflows, fields, screen schemes, and permission schemes.